tychedelia/td-rs/README.md

 Experiments integrating Rust into TouchDesigner's plugin framework.

+## Getting started

+Fork and clone this repository.
+Plugins are built using the build system described below.
+New plugins can be added by creating a new directory in `plugins/` and adding it to root `Cargo.toml` as a workspace member.

+A plugin's `Cargo.toml` should have the following properties:
+- `name` - The name of the plugin.
+This should be unique across all plugins.
+- `lib` - The type of crate.
+This should be set to `staticlib`.
+The name of the lib should be the same as the `package.name` property, but with underscores instead of hyphens.
+- `package.metadata.td-rs` - The `type` should be set to the operator type, e.g. `top`, `chop`, `sop`, `dat`.
+  This is used by the build system to generate the correct C++ code.
+- A dependency on the parent chop crate, e.g. `td-rs-chop = { path = "../../../td-rs-chop" }`.

+All plugins must call their plugin constructor macro in their `lib.rs` file.
+For example, a `chop` plugin would call `chop_plugin!(PluginName)`.
+This macro will generate the necessary FFI code to register the plugin with TouchDesigner.

+See example plugins for reference.
+A good starting point can be just to copy an existing plugin.

+### Features

+The following features are available for all parent operator dependencies:
+- `python` - Enable Python support.
+This can be used in combination with `td-rs-derive-py` to generate Python bindings for the plugin.
+- `tracing` - Enable tracing support using the [`tracing`](https://crates.io/crates/tracing) crate.
+This can be used to log messages to the TouchDesigner console.

 ## ⚠️ Status ⚠️

 This project should be considered in **alpha** status.
 It is not yet ready for production use, however